 What are the things to watch for during the pregnancy?

-Babies with aortic stenosis require frequent ultrasound by a fetal medicine specialist and a paediatric cardiologist to monitor the progression of the condition.
-When the aortic valve does not open normally, the muscles of the left ventricle have to work harder to pump blood into the aorta.
-As the disease progresses, the valve obstruction becomes significant.
-To compensate for this increased workload the muscles of the left ventricle gradually thickens.
+Babies with aortic stenosis require frequent ultrasound by a fetal medicine specialist and a paediatric cardiologist, if available, to monitor the progression of the condition.
+When the aortic valve does not open normally, the muscles of the left ventricle must work harder to pump blood into the aorta.
+As the pregnancy progresses, the valve obstruction can become more significant.
+To compensate for this increased workload the muscles of the left ventricle gradually thicken.
 If the valve is severely obstructed, the muscles of the left ventricle may not be able to compensate and may fail to pump blood into the aorta.
 In some cases, with progression, the left ventricle becomes small and non-functioning.
-Knowing these findings in advance can help your doctor and the care team to decide what delivery plan will be best for you and your baby.
-One in 10 babies with aortic stenosis is born with significant narrowing that requires emergency treatment at birth.

 What does it mean for my baby after it is born?